eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

     popd
     ```

-16. (ALL) Install Email test client and test email
+10. Install Email test client and test email

     Sending to personal email address on Google Apps - Please update to use your own email address!